 Whilst you might think that this library would be one of the most popular libraries at Oxford University, I actually found it to be pretty empty most of the time.
 This library dates back to the 15th century so all the books are incredibly old and delicate.
 You’re not allowed to bring your bag into this section if you want to study there, you’re not even allowed a small bottle of water!
 The books that line the desks are alarmed so if you touch them, the guard will be alerted – so it really is like the restricted section!

 It is only possible to visit Duke Humfrey’s Library on a guided tour.
 There are a number of different options available each day ranging from 30 minutes to 90 minutes long.
 It is advisable to book tickets in advance and you can find out all you need to know here.

 The Divinity School

 Whilst you’re at the Bodleian, make sure you take a peek into the Divinity School, which was used as the Hospital Wing at Hogwarts.
-When it was first build it was used for lectures, oral exams and lectures on theology, but it is no longer used today.
-The iconic ceiling design is stunning and I love that the name sounds a little like Divination (probably my least favourite subject at Hogwarts).
+When it was first built it was used for lectures, oral exams and lectures on theology, but it is no longer used today.
+The iconic Medieval ceiling design is stunning and I love that the real name for the spot used as the Hogwarts Infirmary sounds a little like Divination (probably my least favourite subject at Hogwarts).

 New College Cloisters